Talentica/HungryHippos/Readme.md

 ## Installation of Prerequisite software

-1. you can install all prerequsite software by running ./install.sh  or  individual scripts. (supported on ubuntu)
+1. you can install all prerequsite software by running ./install-all.sh  or  individual scripts. (supported on ubuntu)

-   1.1 cd basic_install_scripts
+   1.1 cd HungryHippos/basic_install_scripts

    1.2 ./install-all.sh
+   			*to install all softwares*

-   1.2.1 install-*.sh to install respective software.
+     	install-*.sh to install respective software.

+        install-bc.sh -> to install bc , --mathlib

+	install-chef.sh -> to install chef-solo

+        install-java.sh -> to install java 1.8

+	install-jq.sh ->   to install jq , json parser

+	install-ruby.sh -> to install ruby , latest version

+	install-vagrant.sh -> to install vagrant

+	install-virtual-box.sh -> to install virtual Box

    NOTE :- If you have Java or Ruby already installed it will be better you install the software individually.
 Else it will
       override you Ruby and Java to latest version.